skaczmarek-dev/skaczmarek-dev.github.io/_posts/2024-11-08-python-venv.md

 tags: [python]
 ---

 Python virtual environments, also known as `venv`, are a way to isolate different Python environments.
-This is especially useful during development because you can install different packages with PIP for each project.
-This eliminates the risk of version conflicts that arise, for example, when one project requires a specific version of a package, while another project needs a newer version of the same package.
-Previously, you would have had to solve this issue by creating a separate virtual machine or container for each project, which is time-consuming and resource-intensive.
-Here’s how to set up `venv` easily and quickly.
+This is especially useful during development, as it allows you to install packages with pip separately for each project.
+This setup eliminates the risk of version conflicts, which can arise when one project requires a specific version of a package, while another project needs a newer version of the same package.
+Previously, this issue might have been addressed by creating a separate virtual machine or container for each project, a time-consuming and resource-intensive approach.
+Here’s how to set up `venv` quickly and easily.

 # Creating a venv Environment